 The full paper is online, but the quick version is that alerts for AKI did not improve clinical outcomes for AKI patients.
 Not a bit.
-What’s worse, in at least one group of patients, the alerts increased the rate of renal consult and the rate of dialysis.
-For me, this … Continue reading

 A study out of Dartmouth and the NIH suggest that babies who are formula-fed are exposed to more arsenic than breast-fed babies.
 Here’s a link to the study results.
-For my commentary, in 150 seconds, click below: How Risky Is Arsenic in Baby Formula? | Medpage Today.

 In this video, I discuss a recent article appearing in the Annals of Internal Medicine that documents an emerging bacterial cause of sore throat.
 But should we treat it aggressively?
-Check out my video commentary: New Sore Throat Player, but There’s a Catch | Medpage Today.

 We researchers “adjust” our observational data all the time.
 And we should But we often apply a simple linear model when we adjust, which is almost always wrong.